astronomy-commons/lsdb/docs/tutorials/dask-messages-guide.rst

 -----------------------------

 Dask can produce a lot of messages during a given run, at a variety of log levels.
-It can be difficult at times to asses the true severity and impact of these messages on the success of your LSDB job.
+It can be difficult at times to assess the true severity and impact of these messages on the success of your LSDB job.
 This guide aims to help you do just that.